Custodian REIT (LSE: CREI), the UK commercial real estate investment company, today reports its final results for the year ended 31 March 2018.

 There are a number of potential risks and uncertainties which could have a material impact on the Company’s performance over the forthcoming financial year and could cause actual results to differ materially from expected and historical results.

 The Directors have assessed the principal risks facing the Company, including those that would threaten the business model, future performance, solvency or liquidity.
 The table below outlines the risk factors identified, but does not purport to be exhaustive as there may be additional risks that materialise over time that the Company has not yet identified or has deemed not likely to have a potentially material adverse effect on the business.

-The outcome of the general election on 8 June 2017 is uncertain and the Board considers it is too early to understand the full impact of ‘Brexit’ on revenues and portfolio valuation, but this political risk is not considered likely to have a material impact on the Company’s performance due to the mitigating factors.
+The Board considers it is too early to understand the full impact of ‘Brexit’ on revenues and portfolio valuation, but this political risk is not considered likely to have a material impact on the Company’s performance due to the mitigating factors.

 Longer-term viability statement

 In accordance with provision C2.2 of the UK Corporate Governance Code issued by the Financial Reporting Council (“the Code”), the Directors have assessed the prospects of the Company over a period longer than the 12 months required by the ‘Going Concern’ provision.
 The Board resolved to conduct this review for a period of three years, because: